Welcome on behalf of International Student and Scholar Services

 HOW TO REGISTER FOR CLASSES

-It is not possible for new students to register until they have arrived to campus and checked in with International Student and Scholar Services to complete the required tasks to clear all holds.
+It is not possible for new students to register for classes until they have arrived to campus and checked in with International Student and Scholar Services to complete the required tasks to clear all holds.
 You will have holds that need to be cleared by visiting the appropriate office or department on campus and submitting forms to them in-person before you can register for classes.

 Please find Student Health Center Information at the Student Health Center website.